 The Foundation considers all liquid investments with original maturities of three months or less to be cash equivalents.
-At June 30, 2019 and 2018, cash equivalents consisted primarily of investments in money market mutual funds.
-At June 30, 2019, the Foundation's cash accounts exceeded federally insured limits by approximately \$179,000.
+Uninvested cash and cash equivalents included in investment accounts, including endowment accounts, are considered to be cash and cash equivalents.
+At June 30, 2020 and 2019, cash equivalents consisted primarily of investments in money market mutual funds.
+At June 30, 2020, the Foundation's cash accounts exceeded federally insured limits by approximately \$8,000.